syntaxsurge/secure-ipfs-docker/README.md

 ## Testing the IPFS Node

-To test if the IPFS node is running, you can use the following `curl` command to fetch a known IPFS hash and follow redirects:
+To test if the IPFS node is running, you can use the following `curl` command to fetch a known IPFS hash and follow redirects.
+Replace `8081` with the value of `IPFS_GATEWAY_PORT` if you have changed it in the `.env` file:

 ```bash
 curl -L http://localhost:8081/ipfs/QmSfYnQSoUfuvd2SUGfHdfvqUSq8tyYmWBA7k7dt1o5MWV